lasso-js/lasso/README.md

         "fingerprintsEnabled": true, // Include fingerprint in output files?
         "includeSlotNames": false  // Include slot name in output files?
     },
-    "minify": true, // If true then the "raptor-optimizer-minify-js" and
+    "minify": true, // If true then the "optimizer-minify-js" and
-                    // "raptor-optimizer-minify-css" plugins will be
+                    // "optimizer-minify-css" plugins will be
                     // enabled (defaults to false)
-    "resolveCssUrls": true, // If true then the "raptor-optimizer-resolve-css-urls" plugin
+    "resolveCssUrls": true, // If true then the "optimizer-resolve-css-urls" plugin
                             // will be enabled (defaults to true) "bundlingEnabled": true, // If true then resources will be bundled (defaults to true)
     // Pre-configured bundles that apply to all pages: